dsohk/rancher-devsecops-workshop/docs/part-2.md

 With Jenkins, Sonarqube, Anchore running on the Rancher-managed devsecops cluster, let's build our very first Jenkins pipeline.

-Run the command below to show your current lab environment.
+In your linux terminal, run the below command from your directory where you have GitRepo cloned.

 This shows you all information you need to configure your Jenkins in this section.

 ```
 ./show-mylab-env.sh